EconPapers

 Papers from arXiv.org

-Abstract: We study if participants in a choice experiment learn to behave in ways that are closer to the predictions of ordinal and expected utility theory as they make decisions from the same menus repeatedly and *without* receiving feedback of any kind.
-We designed and implemented a non-forced-choice lab experiment with money lotteries and five repetitions per menu that aimed to test this hypothesis from many behavioural angles.
-In our data from 308 subjects in the UK and Germany, significantly more individuals were ordinal- and expected-utility maximizers in their last 15 than in their first 15 identical decision problems.
-Furthermore, around a quarter and a fifth of all subjects, respectively, decided in those modes *throughout* the experiment, with nearly half revealing non-trivial indifferences.
-A considerable overlap was found between those consistently rational individuals and the ones who satisfied core principles of *random* utility theory.
-Finally, in addition to finding that choice consistency is positively correlated with cognitive ability, we document that subjects who learned to maximize utility were more cognitively able than those who did not.
-We discuss potential implications of our findings.
+Abstract: We ask if participants in a choice experiment with repeated presentation of the same menus and no feedback provision: (i) learn to behave in ways that are closer to the predictions of ordinal and expected utility theory under *strict* preferences; or (ii) exhibit overall behaviour that is consistent with utility theory under *weak* preferences.
+To answer these questions we designed and implemented a free-choice lab experiment with 15 distinct menus.
+Each menu contained two, three and four lotteries with three monetary outcomes, and was shown five times.
+Subjects were not forced to make an active choice at any menu but could avoid/defer doing so at a positive expected cost.
+Among our 308 subjects from the UK and Germany, significantly more were ordinal- and expected-utility maximizers in their last 15 than in their first 15 identical decision problems.
+Around a quarter and a fifth of all subjects, respectively, decided in those modes *throughout* the experiment, with nearly half revealing non-trivial indifferences.
+A considerable overlap is found between those consistently rational individuals and the ones who satisfied core principles of*random* utility theory.
+Finally, choice consistency is positively correlated with cognitive ability, while subjects who learned to maximize utility were more cognitively able than those who did not.
+We discuss potential implications of our study's novel set of findings.

 New Economics Papers: this item is included in nep-dcm, nep-exp and nep-upt